microsoft/Qcodes/CONTRIBUTING.md

 ```
 nosetests --with-coverage --cover-package=qcodes
 ```
-Note: nose has a note on its homepage that it is no longer being actively
+Note: nose has a note on its homepage that it is no longer being actively maintained, so we may want to change this in the near future.

 ### New code and testing